What are potentially unwanted programs?

 How to avoid PUPs

-Although undesirable, such programs aren't viruses as such, and may not be picked up by your regular security software.
+Although undesirable, potentially unwanted programs aren't viruses as such, and may not be picked up by your regular security software.
 The best defence against them is care and attention.

 Always read each step of the installer carefully and uncheck any necessary boxes (PUPs are almost always opt-out rather than opt-in).
 If you're offered a choice between Recommended and Custom installations, always opt for Custom – it's usually hiding some unwanted browser add-ons.
 Unchecky can help here by unchecking all tickboxes in software installers, and warning you if you are about to install a PUP.